 In this article I dive into 6 of the best 90s Honda Motorcycles, let’s get started.

 The 90s was the era of Japanese supersport motorcycles that were built for break-neck speeds, topped off in 1999 with the Suzuki Hayabusa.
-Before Busa domination though, in 97 Honda developed the CBR1100XX Super Blackbird, to directly challenge the Kawasaki Ninja ZX-11 (also known as ZZ-R1100) for the title of the world’s fastest production motorcycle.
+Before Busa domination though, in 97 the Honda Blackbird was developed to directly challenge the Kawasaki Ninja ZX-11 (also known as ZZ-R1100) for the title of the world’s fastest production motorcycle.

 Honda succeeded and held the title for 2 years with a top speed of 178.5mph.
 The bike produced 164 horsepower and packed with torque with 127 Nm.
 All of this power came out of the liquid-cooled, four-stroke, transverse four-cylinder, DOHC 1137cc engine.